ImageMagick/Usage-Markdown/blur/index.md

 ~~~

 The important setting in the above is the second *sigma* value.
-It can be thought of as an approximation of just how much your want the image to 'spread' or blur, in pixels.
+It can be thought of as an approximation of just how much you want the image to 'spread' or blur, in pixels.
 Think of it as the size of the brush used to blur the image.
 The numbers are floating point values, so you can use a very small value like '`0.5`'.